oatlog/oatlog/doc/egraph_workshop_presentation/main.typ

   set list(marker: ([•], [$==>$]))
   [
     - Oat $approx$ aot $=$ ahead of time
-      - enables new tricks
+      - enables new tricks #pause
-    - Algorithmically similar to egglog
+    - Algorithmically similar to egglog #pause
-    - Rust proc macro
+    - Rust proc macro #pause
-    - Implements (the core of) the egglog language
+    - Implements (the core of) the egglog language #pause
     - Significantly faster e-matching and rebuilding compared to egglog ]
 }